chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 Once the smart contract is deployed, you can interact with it using the Remix IDE.
 You can call the `store` function to set the integer value and the `retrieve` function to get the integer value.

 ![Remix-6](/.gitbook/assets/remix/6.png)

+# Congratulations!

+You have successfully deployed a smart contract on Citrea using Remix.
+You can now start building decentralized applications on Citrea.
+If you have any questions or need help, feel free to ask in the [Citrea Discord](https://discord.gg/citrea).